-As the world copes with the impact of COVID19, Sligo PPN and Sligo Volunteer Centre, supported by The Sligo Champion, want to recognise the wonderful acts of community support and volunteering that have been taking place across the county.
+As the world copes with the impact of COVID19, Sligo Public Participation Network (PPN), supported by Sligo Volunteer Centre, Sligo County Council and The Sligo Champion, want to recognise the wonderful acts of community support and volunteering that have been taking place across the county.
 We want to celebrate all those who chose to Step Up For Sligo.

 Are you one of the many people across Sligo who have stepped up to support their neighbours, friends and community?
 Have you helped take care of older family or neighbours?
 Have you raised money for charity?
 Delivered food or other essential items?
 Have you helped to homeschool younger children?
 Or helped people use technology to stay connected with their loved ones?
 What else have you done?